slaicha/cape_town_segmentation/README.md

 # Training
-The segmentation model used for training is the U-Net.
-The details of the training on the California dataset and the results can be found in the `segmentation.ipynb` notebook.
+The trainining script is `train.py`.
+Please make sure to change paths in the file before running it.
+The script calls classes and functions from `data_gen.py` and `model.py`.

+`segmentation.ipynb` provprovides a walkthrough of the training process.
+You can start by studying this file and running it before moving on to `train.py`.
+Essentially, both files contain the same functions, but `train.py` is tailored GPU training.